mycsphd/mycsphd.github.io/_pages/phd-admissions.md

 1. How strong the student's research background is.
 2. Whether the student is a good fit for the advisor's research plans for the coming years.
 3. How well the student did during an phone interview with the faculty member.
-4. Whether the student's file has any "red flags" that the advisor particilarly cares about.
+4. Whether the student's file has any "red flags" that the advisor particularly cares about.
 5. Whether the faculty member has enough research funding to support the student.
 6. Whether the faculty member is looking at applicants at all.
 She might be on sabbatical and not even looking at applicants.

-If you don't consider the diversity of criteria faculty use (1-4 above) and the fact that faculty may not be looking at all (5-6 above), admissions decisions can appear very irrational and/or inconsisent.
+If you don't consider the diversity of criteria faculty use (1-4 above) and the fact that faculty may not be looking at all (5-6 above), admissions decisions can appear very irrational and/or inconsistent.

 For instance, if the faculty that do security research all happen to be on sabbatical, or short of funding, or already have enough Ph.D. students then